ArtifactDB/artifactdb-backend/docs/sequences.md

 process (in other words, restricted pools have precedence over provisioned pools).

-When starting for the first time, the ArtifactDB instance will create a provisioned pool ranging from 1 up to `max_sequence_id`, with 999'999'999 being the default (see configuration below for more).
+When starting for the first time, the ArtifactDB instance will create a provisioned pool ranging from 1 up to `max_sequence_id`, with 999'999'999 being the default, if `auto_create_pool` is true (default).
+See the [section](Configuration) below for more on sequence configuration).

-TODO: image pools
+TODO: image pools, provisioned active/inactive, restricted, overlapping

 ### Interfaces

 #### API endooint

 There are multiple REST endpoints involved.
+The first set involves endpoints which indirectly implies sequences, that is, when creating a new project and/or version.

+TODO: link to "Uploading data and metadata" section

-- `POST /projects/upload` is used to ask the instance to provision both a project ID and a version.
+- `POST /projects/upload` is used to ask the instance to provision both a project ID, as well as a first version.
 - `POST /projects/{project_id}/upload` is used to provision a new version within an existing project.
 It will fail if that project doesn't exist.
 - `POST /projects/{project_id}/version/{version}/upload`, see below the different use cases